Shirataki sesame noodles are easy to make, keto, low carb, and gluten free. They are delicious, filling, and very healthy!

-I already told you that I love shirataki noodles and feel that when prepared correctly, they provide a wonderful, low-carb, gluten-free alternative to noodles and pasta.
+I think already told you that I love shirataki noodles.
+When prepared correctly, they provide a wonderful keto, low-carb, and gluten-free alternative to noodles and pasta.

-I normally prepare shirataki noodles by boiling and dry-roasting them, and then simply tossing them with butter, garlic and Parmesan.
-But today I decided to try using them in a sesame noodles recipe.
+I normally prepare shirataki noodles by boiling and dry-roasting them.
+Then I simply toss them with butter, garlic, and Parmesan.
+But a few weeks ago I decided to try using them in a sesame noodles recipe.

-Just one caveat: for some people, shirataki noodles can cause unpleasant abdominal distress of varying degrees.
-So start slowly, and if you experience gas, bloating or stomach ache, know that shirataki noodles are not for you.
+There’s just one important caveat.
+For some people, shirataki noodles can cause unpleasant abdominal distress of varying degrees.
+So start slowly.
+And if you experience gas, bloating or stomach ache, know that shirataki noodles are sadly not for you.

 Shirataki Sesame Noodles